jakeheis/SwiftCLI/README.md

 ```

 if the user calls `swift run myExec -a` and `parseOptionsAfterCollectedParameter` is false, the value of `executable` will be "myExec", the value of `arguments` will be `["-a"]`, and the value of `all` will be false.
 If `parseOptionsAfterCollectedParameter` were true in this situation, the value of `executable` would be "myExec", the value of `arguments` would be `[]`, and the value of `all` would be true.

+`responders` allows the parser to be completely customized.
+Check out `Parser.swift` for more information on how this functions by default and how it can be customized in any way.

 ### `aliases`